Tommy John: New York Yankees (1979–1982)

 After taking a no-decision in his first start of the 1980 season, John won seven starts in a row, not losing until May 20.
 From June 30 through July 22, he won five starts in a row, and from August 29 through September 13, he won four starts in a row.
 John pitched particularly well against the White Sox, throwing shutouts all three times he faced them, including a two-hit performance on April 16 when he retired 13 hitters in a row at one point.
 On May 11, he held the Twins to six hits in a 5–0 shutout victory.
 He allowed just two hits on June 6 in a 3–0 shutout victory over the Seattle Mariners.
 On July 22, he held Milwaukee to four hits in the first game of a doubleheader, throwing a shutout as the Yankees defeated the Brewers 3–0.
-No other AL pitcher would win 20 games in back-to-back years until Roger Clemens did it in 1986 and '87.
+No other AL pitcher would win 20 games in back-to-back years again until Roger Clemens did so 1986 and 1987.
 In 36 starts, John won a career-high 22 games while losing nine, recording a 3.43 ERA, 78 strikeouts, 56 walks, and 270 hits allowed in 265 1/3 innings pitched.
 His six shutouts led the AL, the first time in 13 years he led a league in that category.
 He tied with Mike Norris for second in the AL in wins, behind Steve Stone's 25.
 John finished fourth in Cy Young Award voting.
 The Yankees won the AL East with a 103–59 record, and John started Game 3, with the Yankees facing elimination by the Royals after losing the first two games.
-With the Yankees leading 2–1 in the seventh, John retired the first two batters but was replaced by Rich Gossage after giving up a double to Willie Wilson; Gossage gave up a home run to George Brett a couple batters later, and the Yankees lost 4–2, though John was not credited with a decision.
+With the Yankees leading 2–1 in the seventh, John retired the first two batters but was replaced by Goose Gossage after giving up a double to Willie Wilson; Gossage gave up a home run to George Brett a couple batters later, and the Yankees lost 4–2, though John was not credited with a decision.